 Evolution of the English Alphabet

-The Latin language made its way to Britain with the Roman empire.
+The Latin language made its way to Britain with the Roman Empire.
 Anglo-Saxons were controlling Britain at that time.
 It was a Germanic tribe that used old English as their main language.
-This was the time when an older alphabet Futhoric was being used.
-It was named as a runic alphabet.
+During that time, people used an older alphabet called Futhoric, which they named the “runic alphabet”.

 The combination of the Latin alphabet and the runic alphabet of Futhorc gave birth to the modern English alphabet.
 A few additions from runic alphabets got ‘thorn’ and had ‘th’ sound ‘wynn’ that made a sound of ‘w’.

 It is important to note that there was no letter ‘w’ in the Latin alphabet during the middle ages.
-Later when people in Britain ceased the implementation of the old runes, the letter thorn was eventually substituted by ‘th’, and its runic ‘wynn’ turned out to be ‘uu’ and it later got evolved to ‘w’.
+Later, when people in Britain stopped using the old runes, they eventually replaced the letter thorn with ‘th’, and the runic letter ‘wynn’ became ‘uu’ and later evolved into ‘w’.

-During the same period, there were a few more changes were the letters ‘j’ and ‘u’ got added and brought a number of 26 letters.
+During the same period, they introduced the letters ‘j’ and ‘u’, which increased the total number of letters to 26.
 Nonetheless, letter combinations like ‘æ,’ ‘œ’ and symbols included an ampersand (&) in the alphabet.

 The lowborn class was using old English during the time when Normans invaded Britain.
 All the distinguished classes including scholars, clergies, and nobility people were speaking and using either Latin or Norman.